thinker227/Rascal/docs/index.md

 Rascal is first and foremost an aggregate of the result types I personally find myself implementing in a majority of my own projects, and a competetor other result libraries second.
 As such, this library implements some things I think other result implementations are lacking, while omitting some features other libraries do implement.

+Additionally, Rascal comes with a suite of analyzers and code fixes to help you write better and more reliable code using the library.
+The documentation for these analyzers can be found in the [diagnostics documentation](/diagnostics/index.html).

 <br/>

 ## Installation